Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 1. First, develop a basic "model" (see below).

-2. Second: add a basic desktop GUI for interaction.
+2. Second: add a basic desktop GUI ("view controllers") for interaction.

 3. Third: add basic graphs and table displays for simple data analysis.